Strategic Defence Review (2025): Overview

 The review commits to a “NATO First” approach as its defence framework, aiming for increased war-fighting readiness.
 The defence budget is to rise to 2.5% of GDP by 2027, with a target of 3% in the next parliamentary term.

+In 2025, the Prime Minister announced the intention to recognise UK intelligence community spending as part of defence spending, so contributing to the spending of 2.6% of GDP on defence by 2027.